casangi/casadocs/docs/tasks/task_sdatmcor.rst

    .. rubric::   Example 3

    This example applies correction only to spw 23 and output only spw 23.
-Note that only difference from Example 2 is that *outputspw* is set instead of *spw*.
+Note that the only difference from Example 2 is that *outputspw* is set instead of *spw*.

    ::